Duchy of Urbino: History

+Immediately after the incorporation of the Duchy, the Legation of Urbino was established which, in the eighteenth century, gave its name to the papal province of the same name.

 Statistics

 In 1610, a contemporary estimate printed by the Elzevirs gave the duchy's annual income as over 200,000 scudi, and the duke's fortune at St. Leo as 2,000,000 scudi.
 In 1624, Mercurius Gallicus estimated the revenue of the duchy at 300,000 scudi.
 In regards to population, Zane estimated 150,000 for the duchy at the start of the 17th century, and the military at 10,000 fighting men, half of whom were soldiers and the other half militia.
 Three-fourths of the duchy's military force was available for foreign service.
 In 1591, the military force of the duchy amounted to 13,313 fighting men, of whom 8,300 carried arquebuses and 3,783 wore marions.
 A contemporary census places the duchy's population in 1598 at 115,121.
 The last legation census before the dissolution of the duchy gave the population as 220,000 in an area of 5,556 square kilometers (giving nearly 40 people per square kilometer), with Urbino (the urban area) having 12,000 (7,500 in the city proper, 4,500 in the adjacent district).
-James Dennistoun.
-"Memoirs of the Dukes of Urbino, Illustrating the Arms, Arts, and Literature of Italy, from 1440 to 1630, Volume 3."
-Harvard University Press: 1851.
-Pages 432–433.

 In 1574, few to none of the nobility had annual revenues of more than 3,000 scudi, but many burgesses made 300–400 scudi annually.
 The few merchants were chiefly from outside the duchy.
 A few years after the loss of the duchy's independence, the papacy drew 100,000 scudi annually from direct and fiscal taxation.
 The militia at the time number 8,000 infantry and 500 cavalry, plus the garrison of Sinigaglia.
-Dennistoun, p.
-433-434.